Safeturned/Website/src/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) in Onlook to see the result.
+Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.